dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-1 Intel Vtune.md

 - analyze very short execution anomalies.
 - observe system-wide complicated SW dynamics.

-Due to the sampling nature of the tool, it will eventually miss events with a very short duration (e.g. submicrosecond).
+Due to the sampling nature of the tool, it will eventually miss events with a very short duration (e.g., submicrosecond).

 ### Examples {.unlisted .unnumbered}